Table of Contents

 Frequently Asked Questions

-Sound moves in the form of waves i.e., if you speak from one end of a small bathroom, the voice echoes back, as in bounces back and forth over and over till it dissipates.
-Soundproofing is the process of preventing an excessive reflection of sound within a room i.e., making a room quieter.
+Sound moves in the form of waves; if you speak from one end of a small bathroom, the voice echoes back as it bounces back and forth over and over until it dissipates.
+Soundproofing is the process of preventing excessive sound reflection within a room, i.e., making a room quieter.

-From weather-stripping, adding rugs as underlay, adding wall hangings, foam rubbers, window treatments, bookcases, drywalls, and more, there is a myriad of ways to soundproof a room.
-The choice as mentioned above, depends on the quality of the material you use, the kind of area you want to soundproof, as well as the total budget you want to go for.
+From weather-stripping, adding rugs as underlay, adding wall hangings, foam rubber, window treatments, bookcases, drywall, and more, there are myriad ways to soundproof a room.
+The choice, as mentioned above, depends on the quality of the material you use, the kind of area you want to soundproof, and the total budget you want to go for.

-There are two types of sound waves – direct – one that comes directly to our ears from the source of the sound and reflected – one that is created from the waves getting bounced off of walls.
-It is the reflected sound that reaches our ears later that creates a distortion – making the room’s sound quality bad.
+There are two types of sound waves: direct, which comes directly to our ears from the source of the sound, and reflected, which is created from the waves getting bounced off walls.
+It is the later-arriving reflected sound that creates distortion, making the room’s sound quality poor.

 There are two ways to soundproof a room.
 One is absorbing the reflected waves, which isn’t a great idea, given that absorbing too much sound can make your recordings seem unnatural.
-The second option is to diffuse the sound waves, wherein, you scatter the sound waves into different directions to achieve a smooth audio quality.
+The second option is to diffuse the sound waves, in which you scatter them in different directions to achieve smooth audio quality.
 The best results are achieved by using the two methods together.

 While the area of space for home soundproofing may vary, acoustic foam panels cost somewhere between INR 2,000 to INR 4000 for a set of 7-10 panels.
 The overall cost of soundproofing a room in India can range anywhere between INR 40,000 to INR 1 Lakh, on average.

-The use of heavy blankets and quilts is the least expensive method of soundproofing a wall.
+The use of heavy blankets and quilts is the least expensive way to soundproof a wall.
 Depending on where the noise is coming from, place blankets over the wall, doorways, or vents to muffle it.
-Hang blankets within the walls or on either side of the doors to block out noise
+Hang blankets within the walls or on either side of the doors to block out noise.

 Some of the best household items that you can use for soundproofing a room without spending much include blankets and quilts, pillows, cushions and curtains.
 Rugs, carpets and mattresses.